CXL - Securing your mid-range systems.

 VMS reviews security

-To enable UScan to work, you have to give it copies of 4 files from the Unix system being reviewed.
-These files are either simply copied by the system manager for you and fed into the software for review or a fourth file is a created directory listing..
+To enable AZScan to work, you have to give it copies of 4 files from the Unix system being reviewed.
+These files are either simply copied by the system manager for you and fed into the software for review.

 1. The password file